ngchihuan/LightPyCL/README.md

 ## Usage

-To get LightPyCL to run you need to setup your light sources and optical elements.
-Additionally you can setup surfaces that terminate rays that don't need to be traced further or surfaces that terminate rays and measure their intensity simultaneously in order to measure directional characteristics.
+To get LightPyCL to run, you need to set up your light sources and optical elements.
+Additionally you can set up surfaces that terminate rays that don't need to be traced further or surfaces that terminate rays and measure their intensity simultaneously in order to measure directional characteristics.

 Some examples are included in the repository to help you get started.